Pendo Pricing: Plan Breakdown and More Cost Effective Alternative11 min read

 What pricing plans does Pendo offer?

-- Free: Pendo also offers a Free Plan, which includes retroactive product analytics, in-app guides, NPS surveys, and roadmaps for up to 500 monthly active users.
-This plan enables businesses to try before committing.
+Free: Includes retroactive product analytics, in-app guides, and roadmaps for up to 500 monthly active users.

-- Base: This plan is ideal for companies just starting with product analytics and in-app guides.
-It includes custom monthly active users (MAUs) and one integration core, making it a good entry point but with limited flexibility.
+Base: This plan is ideal for companies just starting with product analytics and in-app guides.
+It includes custom monthly active users (MAUs) and one integration.

-- Pulse: This plan, designed for teams optimizing research and development, introduces NPS surveys and product discovery tools.
+Pulse: This plan, designed for teams optimizing research and development, introduces white-labeled NPS surveys and product discovery tools.
 It helps businesses collect and analyze user feedback to refine their product strategy.

 Pendo doesn’t list its pricing, but according to reports, costs rise significantly across these tiers.
-If you want to know exactly what you’ll be paying, contact their sales team.
+Contact their sales team if you want to know exactly what you’ll be paying.

 So, with all these plans, what’s the real experience of using Pendo?
 Let’s break down the pros and cons next.